Go to FAQ

 Petitioners residing outside of the United States, you may:

 For more information, visit USCIS, USCIS News or USCIS website.

 Note: USCIS does not authorize the Department of State to accept a local filing abroad if the petitioner has already filed a Form I-130 domestically for the same beneficiary.
 If exigent circumstances exist, the petitioner should request expedited processing for the electronic or domestically-filed petition.

 Physical Presence Requirement: The petitioner and the beneficiary are physically present in our consular district when filing an I-130 petition in Japan.
 The beneficiary is able to remain in the country for the time it normally takes to process the visa.

 Residence Requirement: The petitioners must be a resident of the consular district.
-If they do not meet the requirements, the petitioner will need to mail the I-130 to USCIS in the U.S..
+If they do not meet the requirements, the petitioner will need to file the I-130 to USCIS in the U.S..

 Further information can be found at USCIS website https://www.uscis.gov/policy-manual/volume-6-part-b-chapter-3

-Consular officers at US Embassy Tokyo and US Consulate General Naha may accept filing of the form I-130, Petition for Noncitizen Relative, filed by qualified U.S. military service members for any immediate relative case, when active duty military service member is stationed at a military base in Japan.
-This exception does not apply to service members assigned to non-military bases, such as embassies or civilian institutions, or to service members on temporary duty orders.
-For more information of the Military Exception, please click here.
-For I-130 Appointment for qualified U.S. military service members, please click here.
+Consular officers at US Embassy Tokyo and US Consulate General Naha may accept filing of the form I-130, Petition for Noncitizen Relative, filed by qualified U.S. military service members or U.S. diplomats for any immediate relative case, when such U.S. citizens are stationed/assigned to Japan.
+This exception does not apply to U.S. service members assigned to international organizations, government employees overseas who are personal service contractors, U.S. Direct Hire employees on temporary duty or official visits to Japan.
+For more information of this Military Exception, please click here.
+For I-130 Appointment for qualified personnel, please click here for further instructions.